Buying a home is stressful. Here’s how to ease your buyers’ anxieties and guide them on a path to an excellent experience

 The more they understand the process, the less they’ll worry.

-Tell them what to expect, every step of the way
+Tell customers what to expect, every step of the way

 One thing’s certain: If you don’t set clear expectations with your customers, they will set their own.
 And then the chances of you meeting their expectations are practically zero.
 You must set and manage expectations from start to finish.